 Explore Cliveden this half-term

 Get the whole family outdoors and closer to nature this school holiday.
-Whether it's creating crafts, getting lost in the maze or simply reconnecting with nature through the National Trust's '50 things to do before you're 11 ¾'; there's lots of fun to be had come rain or shine.
-Cliveden is opening everyday from 10am to 4pm.
+Whether it's creating crafts on our Love Cliveden trail, getting lost in the maze or simply reconnecting with nature through the list of '50 things to do at Cliveden before you're 125 ¾'; there's lots of fun to be had come rain or shine.
+Cliveden is open every day from 10am to 5pm.
+If you want to avoid the queues, we recommend visiting from 12pm onward.

-From Saturday 16 to Sunday 24 February (10.30am to 2.30pm), bring the children along for Cliveden’s fun half-term trail.
-Cliveden estate is home to many interesting and sometimes ancient trees, making the outdoor the perfect classroom for little ones to learn in.
-They’ll take on the role of a nature detective and explore Cliveden’s gardens and woodlands, finishing up with a tree-themed craft to take home.
+From Saturday 15th to Sunday 23rd February (10.30am to 2.30pm), bring the children along for Cliveden’s fun half-term trail.
+It’s 1737 and love is in the air… Prince Frederick of Wales and his sweetheart, Augusta of Saxony-Gotha are arranging a secret meeting at Cliveden.
+Take a romantic stroll around the grounds, tackle some challenges and gather up clues to reveal where the couple should meet to declare their love.
+Explore Cliveden’s gardens and woodlands, finishing up with a love-themed craft to take home.
 Trails cost £2 per child plus usual admission prices to the estate (admission is free for National Trust members).
-The trail is recommended for ages 4-11 and dog-friendly.
+The trail is recommended for ages 3-13 and is dog-friendly.

 Cliveden's Giant Maze